 A career in biomedical engineering provides:

 The UC Medical Device Innovation & Entrepreneurship Program (MDIEP) hosted their annual medical device competition, the “Do it or mDIEp Day,” on March 14, 2014.
-MDIEP is a part of the biomedical engineering program and works with clinicians to solve real clinical problems by developing real medical device solutions.
-Eleven teams competed, representing four colleges: CEAS; DAAP; the College of Business; and the College of Medicine.
-Students pitched their work to mock investors from UC and local industry in a mock venture fund competition with millions of “Bearcash” dollars as the prize.
-The first place team (earning 3.75 million in Bearcash) won for “Curved Hypodermic Needle: Vascular Access for Obese Patients” (advisors: Mary Beth Privitera and Dr. Balakrishna Haridas).
-Two teams tied for second place: “ClearView: Speculum Retractor for Pelvic Exam” and “EFT Assurance: Pediatric Nasogastric Feeding Tube Detection Device.”
-And the two teams winning third place were “Heist II: Suction Laryngoscope” and “Abscess Packing Device.”
+MDIEP, a program in biomedical engineering, works with clinicians to solve real clinical problems by developing real medical device solutions.
+Eleven teams competed by pitching their ideas to mock investors from UC and local industry, with millions of “Bearcash” dollars as the prize.

 The biomedical engineering program welcomed a prestigious group of new undergraduates for the Fall 2014 semester, including six National Merit Scholars.
 Of the six national merit scholars, two earned a perfect score on the SAT--a rare feat.
 The department is excited to continue its tradition of excellence by welcoming such an accomplished group of incoming freshman.